Khalid Rahilou

-Khalid Rahilou (born 19 June 1966) is French former professional boxer of Moroccan descent.
-He held the WBA light-welterweight world title between 1997–1998, and the EBU European title between 1994–1995.
+Khalid Rahilou (born 19 June 1966) is a French-Moroccan former professional boxer and kickboxer.
+He held the WBA light-welterweight world title between 1997 and 1998, and the EBU European title between 1994 and 1995.

+Kickboxing career

+Amateur career

+Khalil participated in the W.A.K.O.
+World Championships, defeating German fighter Klemens Willner by decision and defeated the American fighter Tommy Williams by decision to win the 1987 WAKO World Championship Full Contact - 63.5 kg Gold Medal.

+Professional career

+After winning the World Kickboxing Association Title, he defended it against Ramon Dekkers winning a 12 round fight by unanimous decision in 1989. as a side not this was Dekkers first and only 12 round fight and first and only fight with above the waist kicks.

+In 1993 he fought for the belt again against Troy Dorsey in a 12 round fight winning by unanimous decision.

+Boxing career

 Amateur career

 Rahilou compiled an amateur record of 45 wins, 7 losses and 12 knockouts.
 He represented Morocco in the 1988 Olympics in the light welterweight division.
 His results were: